JonasHellgren/MachineLearning/src/main/java/policy_gradient_problems/markdown_documentation/pseudocode_pgrl.md

     Initialize environment and agent
     Repeat (for each episode):
-    Initialize the starting state of the environment
+    Initialize s, the starting state of the environment
     Repeat:
         a ← π(a|s)  //Select action a using the current policy Take action a, observe reward r and new state s'  //apply action on environment